How to Request an IEP Meeting

 Response to the written request

-• Special education attorney Grace Clark tells us that if a district doesn’t hold the IEP meeting within 30 days of the written parental request, the parent can file a state compliance complaint.
-That fact can be used with other facts at a due process hearing to support an argument that the child was not receiving a free, appropriate public education (FAPE).
+- Special education attorney Grace Clark tells us that if a district doesn’t hold the IEP meeting within 30 days of the written parental request, the parent can file a state compliance complaint on their own or with the help of an advocate.
+The fact that the district was out of compliance in holding a timely IEP meeting can be used with other facts at a due process hearing to support an argument that the child was not receiving a free, appropriate public education (FAPE).

 Scheduling a meeting for the IEP team

-• The school must also schedule the meeting at a time and place agreeable to the parents and the school, let the parents know who will be attending, and tell the parents that they may invite people to the meeting who they feel have relevant knowledge of their child.
+- The school must also schedule the meeting at a time and place agreeable to the parents and the school, let the parents know who will be attending, and tell the parents that they may invite people to the meeting who they feel have relevant knowledge of their child.
+Many parents prefer to meet over Zoom.

 Request a draft of the IEP

-• Write to the program specialist (or the administrator in charge of the IEP), the teacher, and/or the case worker to request a draft of the IEP at least two weeks in advance of the meeting; you can request that the district provide the draft no less than three days before the meeting.
+- Write to the program specialist (or the administrator in charge of the IEP), the teacher, and/or the case worker to request a draft of the IEP in advance of the meeting; you can request that the district provide the draft several days before the meeting so you have time to review it.

 A Navigator is your Partner at each turn